elliewix/IS-452-Spring2019/syllabus.md

 ### Midterm assignment

-The midterm has two associated due dates:
+The midterm has two associated submissions (check the moodle page for the actual due dates):

-* Midterm check in date:  Saturday October 13
+* Midterm check in
-* Midterm due date:  Saturday October 27
+* Midterm complete submission

 No due date extensions will be granted for either midterm due date unless you are experiencing a personal crisis.
 A 10% late penalty for up to 2 days after the due date, and the assignment will be marked as 0 after that.